Peripheral subgroups of Kleinian groups: Construction of fundamental domains

-We obtain a countable family of semi-algebraic sets covering $ \mc{P}_\Lambda $, one for each covering set $ \mc{U}_j $ as explained in \cref{thm:funddom}, and the union of these countably many sets for all $ \Lambda $ fill $ \QH(G) $ since pleating rays for maximal rational laminations are dense in $ \QH(G) $ (see \cref{obs:cut_up_flat}). \end{proof}
+From these inequalities, we obtain a countable family of semi-algebraic sets covering $ \mc{P}_\Lambda $, one for each covering set $ \mc{U}_j $ as explained in \cref{thm:funddom}, and the union of these countably many sets for all $ \Lambda $ fill $ \QH(G) $ since pleating rays for maximal rational laminations are dense in $ \QH(G) $ (see \cref{obs:cut_up_flat}). \end{proof}

 \begin{rem} Markowitz~\cite{markowitz24} has given an algorithm for discreteness in $ \SL(2,\R) $ which involves the recognition of peripheral structures in $ \H^2 $: the peripheral discs are arcs on $ \Sph^1 $, and a group is indiscrete if parts of the Cayley graph which `should' lead to the endpoints of such a peripheral structure (`leftmost paths') overlap in the interior of $ \H^2 $.
-The obstruction to extending this algorithm to $ \H^3 $ is that peripheral structures can collapse without such overlaps occuring detectably. \Cref{thm:mainthm} is based on a similar idea: it starts with groups which are known to not have any overlaps (i.e. they have provably non-empty peripheral structures) and then deforms them slightly so that these structures do not self-intersect. \end{rem}
+The obstruction to extending this algorithm to $ \H^3 $ is that peripheral structures can collapse without such overlaps occuring detectably. \Cref{thm:mainthm} is based on a similar idea: it starts with groups which are known to not have any overlaps (i.e.\ they have provably non-empty peripheral structures) and then deforms them slightly so that these structures do not self-intersect. \end{rem}